middle-ages/rumor-exercise/README.md

 ## Known Issues/Reviewers Guide

+Need a couple more hours to fix, ping me if you think it would help you decide and I will complete these:

 1. No placeholders for loading images
 2. Error handling and recovery is sketchy at best
 3. Client must wait for BOTH requests to complete.
 Would be better to merge the results on the client
-4. CSS is all over the place and should be refactored
+4. CSS is all over the place and should be refactored, not to mention the brutalist style of the default controls which must be changed
 5. Infinite scrolling masonry layout was out of my time budget so focused on the pagination aspect: it looks a little bit like a responsive masonry layout, but uses the primitive back/forward mechanism for browsing.
 In retrospect